UBCMath/matlab/_sources/differential-equations/numerical.md

 **Example: Nonlinear, nonseparable equations**

 As we have noted multiple times before, most differential equations are impossible to solve explicitly with elementary functions.
-We have methods to analytically solve linear equations and separable equations and so let's use Euler's method to approximate solutions for an example where a formula for the general solution is unknown.
-Let's plot an approximation of $y' = t - y^2$ for each initial value $y(0)=0,1,2,3$.
+We have methods to analytically solve linear equations and separable equations and so let's use Euler's method to approximate solutions for an equation that is neither linear nor separable.
+Plot an approximation of $y' = t - y^2$ for each initial value $y(0)=0,1,2,3$.

 ```none
 f = @(t,y) t - y.^2;